jonas-witthuhn/clear_sky_detection/README.md

 This algorithm requires an clear sky first guess.
 Here, the [python-pvlib](https://pvlib-python.readthedocs.io/en/stable/)
-package is used to do this, so its required to run this example.
+package is used to do this, so its required to run one of the examples (see example_pvlib.py).

-Alternatively a clear sky model from could be selected from [GitTea](https://gitea.tropos.de/walther/clear_sky_models), which may require additional data (e.g. albedo, aerosol, ozone...).
-But there are also clear sky models expecting nothing more than sza and date (e.g. ashrae) which also work fine, since the Bright-Sun algorithm optimizes these first guess values.
+Alternatively a clear sky model can be selected from [GitTea](https://gitea.tropos.de/walther/clear_sky_models), which may require additional data (e.g. albedo, aerosol, ozone...).
+But there are also clear sky models expecting nothing more than sza and date (e.g. ashrae) which also work fine, since the Bright-Sun algorithm optimizes these first guess values (see example_csm.py).

 # Requirements
  - numpy